alexandrosstergiou/macrawlon/README.md

 ----------------------

 A package for crawling and downloading YouTube videos.
 As multiple datasets that are introduced only provide the ids of videos without a download script, obtaining the video files may be difficult.
 This project aims to provide a general solution is such cases by downloading either the video or audio from ids specified by a dataset.
-I also aims to speed up processing though enabling multiple threads to run in parallel.
+It also aims to speed up processing though enabling multiple threads to run in parallel.
 The video resolution is user set in order to speed-up downloading and to limit the on-disk dataset size.

 Currently only video-only or audio-only files are downloaded (the next update/version will allow to also download videos with audio).